-Simon's adventure starts in the magnificent 'red centre' of the continent and onwards through south Australia, via the extraordinary Indian Pacific railway until he reaches the west coast city of Perth.
+Simon's adventure starts in the magnificent 'red centre' of the continent and continues onwards through south Australia, via the extraordinary Indian Pacific railway until Simon reaches the west coast city of Perth.

 On the way, he joins an Aussie rancher in the parched outback and takes part in a spectacular camel round-up.
 This mad adventure, involving specially adapted off-road vehicles and a chopper, is part of an ongoing effort to stop the damaging spread of up to a million feral camels across the country.

 Finally in Perth, Simon discovers a full-scale British invasion.
-Working in a mine or driving a lorry can bring a salary of a hundred thousand pounds a year, as evidenced when Simon meets a former binman from hull who is now living the dream, with a beautiful house in the sun, private pool and his very own boat.
+Working in a mine or driving a lorry can bring a salary of £100,000 a year, as evidenced when Simon meets a former binman from Hull who is now living the dream, with a beautiful house in the sun, private pool and his very own boat.